ronaldeddings/Context-Engineering/manuals/typescript-claude-code-mcp-manual.md

 ## Conclusion

-This manual provides a comprehensive approach to context engineering with Claude Code for TypeScript projects.
-The key insight is using MCP servers to provide real-time context *before* code generation, combined with intelligent hooks for automation.
+This manual provides a comprehensive approach to context engineering with Claude Code for Next.js 15 projects.
+The key insights are:

+1. **Server-First Architecture**: Leverage Next.js 15's server components by default, using client components only when necessary
+2. **Context Before Code**: Use MCP servers (especially Context7 and Vercel) to provide real-time framework documentation before code generation
+3. **Intelligent Automation**: Hooks that understand the difference between server and client components, automatically applying appropriate patterns

 Remember: **Context is everything**.
-The better you provide context through MCP servers, CLAUDE.md, and hooks, the better Claude Code performs.
+The better you provide Next.js-specific context through MCP servers, CLAUDE.md, and hooks, the better Claude Code performs.

 ### Quick Start Checklist
-- [ ] Create optimal project structure
+- [ ] Create Next.js 15 project with App Router
-- [ ] Set up CLAUDE.md with project context
+- [ ] Set up CLAUDE.md with Next.js conventions
-- [ ] Configure .mcp.json with essential servers
+- [ ] Configure .mcp.json with Context7, Vercel, and Next.js servers
-- [ ] Create .claude/settings.toml with smart hooks
+- [ ] Create .claude/settings.toml with server/client-aware hooks
-- [ ] Test headless commands for automation
+- [ ] Test headless commands for component optimization
-- [ ] Implement custom commands for workflows
+- [ ] Implement custom commands for pages and server actions

+### Next.js-Specific Tips
+- Always start with server components
+- Use Server Actions for mutations
+- Implement proper loading/error boundaries
+- Optimize for Core Web Vitals
+- Leverage parallel data fetching
+- Use Suspense for better UX

 *Last updated: January 2025*